-WEEKLY TESTING AWARNING!
+WEEKLY TESTING

 NEVER use an open flame of any kind to test this unit.
 You might accidentally damage or set fire to the unit or to your home.
 The built-in test switch accurately tests the unit's operation as required by Underwriters Laboratories, Inc. (UL).
-If you choose to use an aerosol smoke product to test the Smoke Alarm, be certain to use one that has been Listed to Underwriters Laboratories, Inc. Safety Standards, and use it only as directed.
-Use of non-UL Listed products or improper use of UL Listed products may affect the Smoke Alarm's sensitivity.
+If you choose to use an aerosol smoke product to test the Smoke Alarm, be certain to use the state of the Smoke Alarm, be certain to use the state of the Smoke Alarm, be certain to use the state of the Smoke Alarm, be certain to use the state of the Smoke Alarm, be certain to use one that has been Listed to Underwriters Laboratories, Inc. Safety Standards, and use it only as directed.
+Use of non-UL Listed prod-ucts or improper use of UL Listed products may affect the Smoke Alarm's sensitivity.